How to disable email signatures in Outlook for Windows using Intune

 Fig. 13.
 The Assignments step allows you to decide for which users the script will be executed.

-1. The last step, Review + add, lets you check all the settings for your script policy.
-If you’re fine with them, click Add (Fig. 14.) – the script will be added to the scripts list.
+- The last step, Review + create, lets you check all the settings for your script policy.
+If you’re fine with them, click Create (Fig. 14.) – the script will be added to the scripts list.

 Fig. 14.
-Review your configuration and click Add to start executing the script.
+Review your configuration and click Create to start executing the script.

-You can track the progress of script executions by clicking script name on the scripts’ list (Devices > Scripts).
+You can track the progress of script executions by clicking a script name on the list of scripts (Devices > Scripts and remediations > Platform scripts).

-The Overview page allows you to check for how many devices & users the script was executed successfully and unsuccessfully.
-To get more detailed information on devices or users, e.g. particular device names, user names, etc., click the Device status or User status option respectively (Fig. 15.).
+The script overview page (Fig. 15.) allows you to check for how many devices and users the script was executed successfully.
+To get more detailed information on devices or users, e.g. particular device names or user names, etc., click Device status or User status, respectively.

 Fig. 15.
-The script menu allows you to monitor script executions.
+The script overview allows you to monitor script executions.

 See also: